MicrosoftDocs/m365copilot-docs/docs/overview-business-applications.md

 Power Platform is a suite of business applications that centralizes all your business processes.
 It is a low-code platform for rapidly building customized end-to-end business solutions.

-Using Dynamics 365 and Power Platform, you can create AI plugins that enhance Microsoft 365 Copilot capabilities and utilize them through applications such as Microsoft 365 Chat.
+Using Dynamics 365 and Power Platform, you can create AI plugins that enhance capabilities and utilize Microsoft Copilot to interact with your data.

 ## AI plugins